 - Be careful with metaphors.
 Some metaphors that are appropriate in one culture can be offensive to another.
 A good example is references to sports not popular or practiced in a certain country, or phrases that are comical in one culture yet offensive in another.

 - Know the meanings of words outside your native language.
 Unless you are absolutely sure of the meaning and pronunciation of a word you are using in a given language, do not use it.
 In some languages, slight variations of a vowel will completely alter the meaning of a word.

-- Be mindful of body language, eye contact and personal space.
-Posture, mannerisms and eye contact speak volumes and what is taken for granted in one culture might be considered offensive in another.
+- Be mindful of body language, eye contact, and personal space.
+Posture, mannerisms, and eye contact speak volumes, and physical gestures taken for granted in one culture might be considered offensive in another.

 To get more tips about communicating across cultures, view our recent webinar series.